🎵 Audio & Speech¶

 -

-This paper proposes AC-Foley, a reference-audio-guided video-to-audio synthesis framework that achieves fine-grained timbre control, timbre transfer, and zero-shot sound effect generation via two-stage training (acoustic feature learning + temporal adaptation) and multimodal conditional flow matching, significantly outperforming existing methods in audio quality and acoustic fidelity.
+AC-Foley is proposed as a reference-audio-guided video-to-audio synthesis framework.
+Through two-stage training (acoustic feature learning and temporal adaptation) and multimodal conditional flow matching, it achieves fine-grained timbre control, timbre transfer, and zero-shot sound effect generation, significantly outperforming existing methods in audio quality and acoustic fidelity.

 -